Budibase/website/content/blog/web-application-development/index.md

 {{< figure src="/web-app-ideas/dashboard-web-app.jpg" alt="The CEO Dashboard Web App" >}}

 Web application development is the process involved with building a web application.
 It is more focused on interacting with the browser than standard engineering processes.
-Most cases of web application development will involve defining the problem, mocking-up the solution, engaging with users, adopting a framework/choosing a tool, and finally, building and testing the web application - in most cases, interatively with users.
+Most cases of web application development will involve defining the problem, mocking-up the solution, engaging with users, adopting a framework/choosing a tool, and finally, building and testing the web application - in most cases, iteratively with users.

 ### What is a web application